FnSolo/Greyboxer/README.md

 3. You can't use UI if not closed the shape or cancelled it by 'Escape'.
 4. You can't undo lines like in Unity (and redo too)
 5. Do not go far from scene center, origin is at 0 0 0, if not want to RMB - Set Origin - Origin to Geometry, manually

+Unity features:
+-
+1. Comparing to Blender it can undo lines with RMB
+2. Can only make outline without grid snap and close the shape with extrusion

 Unity Issues:
 -